Assignments are part of college work students cannot escape. Students should learn how to write essays as they are part...Read More

-The main advantage associated with inductive reasoning is that scientists are able to discover new phenomenon.
-This is because it allows for the sound integration of logic and imagination that results into these discoveries that further science as an area of study.
-Scientists are able to take a common phenomenon and try to fit it to the most unimaginable conditions where they can analyse the results achieved.
-Depending on whether they are positive or negative, the researcher will draw conclusions or further the investigations.
+The main advantage of inductive reasoning is that scientists can discover new phenomena.
+This is because it allows for the sound integration of logic and imagination that results in these discoveries that further science as an area of study.
+Scientists can take a common phenomenon and try to fit it into the most unimaginable conditions where they can analyze the results achieved.
+Whether they are positive or negative, the researcher will conclude or further the investigations.

 Curd, M. & Cover, J. A. Commentary: “Philosophy of Science, the Central Issues.
 Norton Pub., New York, 1998.